 We need a registration revolution in the UK, to ensure that everyone can use their democratic right.
 And there is plenty that can be done.

 We want to see the government working closely with electoral registration officers, charities, campaigners, regulators and others to ensure every last step is taken to maximise voter registration in the UK.
-And we need moves towards automatic voter registration, so that whenever you are in contact with government you can sign up.
+And we need moves towards automatic voter registration so that whenever you are in contact with the government you can sign up.